bcornec/wod-set/profile/ADMIN-GUIDE.md

 You now have a working Workshops-on-Demand backend server in place.
 Congratulations!
 Now we have to look at the lifecycle of the backend server.
 How does a workshop registration work from the backend server side?
 How do you manage this server on a daily basis?
 How and when do you need to update it ?
 This is explained in the next paragraphs.

-## Workshops deployment lifecycle
+# Workshops deployment lifecycle

 The following picture depicts what happens on the backend server when a participant registers for a workshop.
 If you remember from the first article, upon registration the frontend sends instructions to the backend server through a procmail API call so the latter can proceed with the workshop preparation and deployment.
 Once these tasks are completed, it provides the API-DB server with the relevant information

 Let's now look in details what is really happening on the backend server's side:
 ![WoD backend deployment lifecycle](img/wod-backend-lifecycle.png "WoD backend deployment lifecycle")

+## procmail API

-0. The procmail API: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
+The procmail API: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
 As with any API, it uses verbs to perform actions.
 In our case, we leverage CREATE, CLEANUP, RESET and PURGE.

 You can get more info on [procmail](https://fr.wikipedia.org/wiki/Procmail) usage, on [this page](https://wiki.archlinux.org/title/Procmail).